TeamSuman/WeTICA/README.md

 Note 1b.
 If CHARMM-GUI is used to prepare system and topology, files in GROMACS format can be generated from there itself.

+Note 2.
+Currently WeTICA framework support two featurization schemes: 1) all CA-CA atom pairwise distances 2) Selected atom pairwise distances.
+To maintain consistency in calculations, both the eigenvector generation and the simulation should be performed using the same feature.